langchain-ai/langchain-teacher/README.md

 ## Description

-LangChain-Teacher is designed to facilitate interactive learning of LangChain, allowing users to engage with the LangChain platform through a chat-based learning interface.
-The app provides two teaching styles: Instructional, which provides step-by-step instructions, and Interactive lesson with questions, which prompts users with questions to assess their understanding.
+LangChain-Teacher's goal is to facilitate interactive learning of LangChain, enabling users to begin with the Python-based LangChain through a chat-based learning interface.
+The app offers two teaching styles: Instructional, which provides step-by-step instructions, and Interactive lessons with questions, which prompts users with questions to assess their understanding.

+The hosted version of the app is on Streamlit Cloud at [langchain-teacher.streamlit.app](https://langchain-teacher.streamlit.app/)

+## How Does This Work?

+The core of the teaching process is driven by the prompts defined in `get_prompt.py`.
+This module creates lessons based on the content available in the `lc_guides` folder, where lessons are stored as `.txt` files.

+   To give a bit more context:

+   - The prompt, combined with the lesson content from the `.txt` file, is sent to a Language Learning Model (LLM) to assist in generating bite-sized lessons.

+   - The chat memory helps LLM retain information about previous instructions and add new ones to the conversation.

+   - This showcases the power of prompt templates and how prompt engineering could be used in the development of LLM applications.

 ## Getting Started